 Hold it for 10 to 15 seconds and repeat it for 3 times.

 5. Knee to Chest Stretch for back pain:

 Position: Lie down on your back on a firm surface.
 Bend the affected knee and bring it to chest gently.
 You should feel pull on the lower back and buttock area.
 You can stop when you feel a comfortable stretch.
 It is ok if your knee does not get all the way to the chest.

 Hold it for 20 seconds and repeat it for 3 times.

 6. Lat Dorsi Stretch / Child Pose:

 This is my favorite position.
-You can feel really good stretch on both sides of upper and middle back.
+You can feel a really good stretch on both sides of the upper and middle back.
 The key is to lower your buttock area on heels and stretch your fingers as if you are trying to reach further.
 This will take you into a deeper stretch.